 The War of 1812 put the Northwest Territory, what we now call the Midwest, firmly in American hands.
 This lured settlers into the Ohio River Valley, and the Conestoga wagon helped them get there.
 Good roads became essential; upgraded byways linked Philadelphia to Pittsburgh and Baltimore to Wheeling.
 The first federally funded road, known as the National Road, was constructed between 1811 and 1838.
 It stretched from Cumberland, Maryland, to Wheeling, and then through Ohio and Indiana to Vandalia, Illinois.
 Much of it still exists today as US Route 40.

 Common Questions About the Conestoga Wagon

-During the 17 and 1800s, the Conestoga wagon was a reliable way to transport a large amount of products—around 12,000 pounds—between stores and settlements.
+During the 1700s through the 1800s, the Conestoga wagon was a reliable way to transport a large number of products—around 12,000 pounds—between stores and settlements.
 The construction of the wagon was very sturdy, protecting goods from damage as the wagon traveled along bumpy roads and through water.
 The wagon was eventually phased out by trains.

 A prairie schooner, or covered wagon, was smaller and more lightweight than a Conestoga wagon, needing only two to four horses to pull it as opposed to six or eight.
 The Conestoga wagon was more useful for moving goods in bulk, while the prairie schooner was more practical for general travel.